rzane/webpack/docs/API.md

 of your dependencies change, your users can use a cached version of the vendors file.

-This hook is mutually exclusive with the {@see vendorEachModule} hook.
+This hook is mutually exclusive with the [vendorEachModule][37] hook.

 #### Examples